iterative/dvc.org/content/blog/2022-05-24-MLEM-release.md

 model dependencies (i.e. Python requirements), methods, and input/output data schema (note, that we didn't specify those above at `save`!).

-This enables easy codification of arbitrary complex models, such as a python function in which you average a couple of frameworks or a custom Python class that uses different libraries to generate the features and make a prediction.
+This enables easy codification of arbitrary complex models, such as a Python function in which you average a couple of frameworks or a custom Python class that uses different libraries to generate the features and make a prediction.
 MLEM saves this information in a simple human-readable YAML file: